Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 When you’re seeking subjects for your portrait photography, consider asking them about their own connections.
 They help identify our subjects and inform our viewers.

-Relationships with animals can make very compelling portraits.
-They bring out the best in your subjects and add a “cute” factor to your photos.
+Relationships with animals make very compelling portraits.
+They bring out the best in your subjects and add a “cute” factor to your portrait photography.

 Environmental portraits connect your subject with a location, creating something that goes beyond a standard portrait.
 It gives you the opportunity and the challenge to put a person in a place.
 Do it well and your viewer will enjoy it.